|Economic Resilience||Very High Risk|

 Peer BICRA Scores

 Countries in BICRA group '6' are very diverse.
 Compared with Colombia, Brazil has a stronger regulatory framework and alignment with international standards, but this strength is moderated by the distortions stemming from a large market share of government-owned banks, which isn't the case in Colombia.
-China continues to post much stronger (although moderating) GDP growth pace than Brazil, which supports the former's economic risk assessment although debt leverage is much higher.
+Although the Brazilian economy is more diversified than its Colombian counterpart, Brazil is still recovering from the previous economic stress.
+China continues to post much stronger (although moderating) GDP growth than Brazil, which supports its economic risk assessment.
 On the industry risk side, China's banks have stronger funding profiles, while we consider the institutional framework to be stronger for Brazilian banks.

 Trinidad and Tobago